-The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from high-gain highest-gain ATWD channel while minimizing the MPE contamination.
-The design of the pulse selection was designed such that it avoids collecting afterpulses, does not include late pulses originating from the trigger pulse, accounts for the discriminator threshold, reduces the effect of signal droop and undershoot, and gives provides sufficient statistics to perform a season-to-season measurement.
+The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from highest-gain ATWD channel while minimizing the MPE contamination.
+The pulse selection was designed such that it avoids collecting afterpulses, does not include late pulses originating from the trigger pulse, accounts for the discriminator threshold, reduces the effect of signal droop and undershoot, and provides sufficient statistics to perform a season-to-season measurement.
 An illustrative diagram of the pulse selection is shown in the left side of Fig. 3, while a description of the procedure is detailed below.

-We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed $10\,\text{mV}$ (~2 PE) and no subsequent part of the waveform exceeds $20\,\text{mV}$

-(~4 PE).
-This Here, since we are placing a limit on the input charge, this reduces the effect of the baseline undershoot due to the AC coupling or other artifacts from large pulses.
+We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed $10\,\text{mV}~(\sim\!2\,\text{PE})$ and no subsequent part of the waveform exceeds $20\,\text{mV}~(\sim\!4\,\text{PE})$.
+Here, since we are placing a limit on the input charge, this reduces the effect of the baseline undershoot due to the AC coupling or other artifacts from large pulses.

 In order to trigger a DOM, the input to the front-end amplifiers must exceed the discriminator threshold.
-To avoid the selection bias of the discriminator trigger (i.e. only selecting pulses greater than the discriminator threshold), we ignore the trigger pulse as well as the entire first 100 ns of the time window.
-This is shown as region A in Fig. 3 (left).
-Ignoring the first 100 ns removes late pulses that could be attributed to the triggering pulse, which occurs approximately 4% of the time [9].
+To avoid the selection bias of the discriminator trigger (i.e. only selecting pulses greater than the discriminator threshold), we ignore the trigger pulse as well as the entire first 100 ns of the